lamehost/aggregate-prefixes/README.md

 # aggregate-prefixes
-Fast IPv4 and IPv6 prefix aggregator written in Pyrhon.
+Fast IPv4 and IPv6 prefix aggregator written in Python.

 Gets a list of unsorted IPv4 or IPv6 prefixes from argument or SDTIN and returns a sorted list of aggregates to STDOUT Errors go to STDERR.